Marseille: History

 Marseille was founded as the Greek colony of Massalia c.
 600 BC, and was populated by Greek settlers from Phocaea (modern Foça, Turkey).
 It became the preeminent Greek polis in the Hellenized region of southern Gaul.
 The city-state sided with the Roman Republic against Carthage during the Second Punic War (218–201 BC), retaining its independence and commercial empire throughout the western Mediterranean even as Rome expanded its empire into Western Europe and North Africa.
 However, the city lost its independence following the Roman Siege of Massilia in 49 BC, during Caesar's Civil War, in which Massalia sided with the exiled faction at war with Julius Caesar.
 Afterward, the Gallo-Roman culture was initiated.

-The city maintained its position as a premier maritime trading hub even after its capture by the Visigoths in the fifth century AD, although the city went into decline following the sack of AD 739 by the forces of Charles Martel against the Umayyad Arabs.
+The city maintained its position as a premier maritime trading hub even after its capture by the Visigoths in the fifth century AD, although the city went into decline following the sack of AD 739 by the forces of Charles Martel against the Umayyad Caliphate.
 It became part of the County of Provence during the tenth century, although its renewed prosperity was curtailed by the Black Death of the 14th century and a sack of the city by the Crown of Aragon in 1423.
 The city's fortunes rebounded with the ambitious building projects of René of Anjou, Count of Provence, who strengthened the city's fortifications during the mid-15th century.
 During the 16th century, the city hosted a naval fleet with the combined forces of the Franco-Ottoman alliance, which threatened the ports and navies of the Genoese Republic.

 Marseille lost a significant portion of its population during the Great Plague of Marseille in 1720, but the population had recovered by mid-century.
 In 1792, the city became a focal point of the French Revolution, and though France's national anthem was born in Strasbourg, it was first sung in Paris by volunteers from Marseille, hence the name the crowd gave it: La Marseillaise.
-The Industrial Revolution and establishment of the Second French colonial empire during the 19th century allowed for the further expansion of the city, although it was occupied by the German Wehrmacht in November 1942 and subsequently heavily damaged during World War II.
+The Industrial Revolution and establishment of the second French colonial empire during the 19th century allowed for the further expansion of the city, although it was occupied by the German Wehrmacht in November 1942 and subsequently heavily damaged during World War II.
 The city has since become a major center for immigrant communities from former French colonies in Africa, such as French Algeria.

 Economy

-Marseille is a major French centre for trade and industry, with excellent transportation infrastructure (roads, sea port and airport).
+Marseille is a major hub of trade and industry in France, supported by a well-developed transportation network that includes roads, a seaport, and an airport.
 Marseille Provence Airport is the fourth largest in France.
 In May 2005, the French financial magazine L'Expansion named Marseille the most dynamic of France's large cities, citing figures showing that 7,200 companies had been created in the city since 2000.
 As of 2019, the Marseille metropolitan area had a GDP amounting to US$81.4 billion, (Note: Constant PPP US dollars, base year 2015.) or US$43,430 per capita (purchasing power parity).